2HEADSs/Pizza-Hub/README.md

 $ npm start

-And the server will start listening on port 3000.
+And the server will start listening at http://localhost:3030.